GPS: What Is It and How Does it Work in Surveying?

 Article By: Francesca Burke

+The term ‘GPS’ has entered everyday language to mean anything to do with satellite navigation.
 Satellite navigation, or satnav, is a system that uses satellites and small electric receivers based on Earth to determine the receiver’s location.
-These days, there are a handful of global navigation satellite systems, usually run by the USA, the European Union and Russia.
+There are a handful of global navigation satellite systems, usually run by the USA, the European Union and Russia.

 Using GPS in Surveying

-GPS is a brilliant addition to the surveying industry because it provides precise, accurate mapping far faster than conventional methods.
+Global positioning systems are a brilliant addition to the surveying industry because they provide precise, accurate mapping far faster than conventional methods.
 A surveying job that once took a large team of surveyors several weeks will now take one or two people just a few hours, thus massively improving productivity.

 Additionally, satellite navigation is not limited by ‘lines of sight’ visibility in the same way other survey stations are, as stations can be placed anywhere with a view of the sky and at great distances from one another.
 This comes in useful for surveying waterways where there are fewer points of reference on land.